 - May be hard to integrate resources if they aren’t planned in advance

-As the result, the Iterative model works best for projects where major requirements are defined but some functionalities may evolve.
+As a result, the Iterative model works best for projects where major requirements are defined but some functionalities may evolve.
 Or, products with high-risk features that may need to be changed.

 Besides, the process of this model should be used wisely.
 Otherwise, it may quickly drain the resources for unnecessary changes.
-The iterative approach is not the best choice for startups with limited finances.
+Therefore, the iterative approach is not the best choice for startups with limited financial ability.